Why Do I Feel Unworthy of Love

 “I just need to try a little harder.”

-But underneath that, there is often a deeper fear.
-Not just of losing someone, but of confirming something about yourself.
+But underneath these reactions is often a deeper fear.
+Not only the fear of losing someone.

 Not just “why do I feel this way?”